status-im/nimbus-eth2/docs/the_nimbus_book/src/consensus-light-client.md

 ### 2. Run the build process

-To build the Nimbus light client and its dependencies, make sure you have [all prerequisites](./install.md) and then run:
+To build the Nimbus consensus light client and its dependencies, make sure you have [all prerequisites](./install.md) and then run:

 ```sh
 make -j4 nimbus_light_client